 How to Find The Perfect Valorant Sensitivity: Aim Like a Pro

 Having control over your mouse and controlling the crosshair wins you most of your battles.
-Take Shroud for example, who is one of the best Valorant players.
+Take Shroud for example, a top Valorant player and an even bigger streamer.
 His aim and ability to consistently land headshots on multiple opponents earns his team wins.
-His ability to aim translates across games and is considered one of FPS’s most lethal players and this boils down to his ability to get kills.

 DPI stands for dots per inch.
 It signifies the speed at which the mouse cursor will move on screen with every inch the user moves the mouse on the pad.
-The average mouse is about 800 DPI which means that for every inch you move the mouse the cursor moves 800 dots (pixels) on the screen in that direction.
+The average mouse is set to about 800 DPI by default, which means that for every inch you move the mouse the cursor moves 800 dots (pixels) on the screen in that direction.